MobilePayDev/MobilePayDev.github.io/docs/invoice/development-guide/verification.md

 ### Internal Self-verification

 Once you have followed the steps above, you are ready to do the self-certification.
-Please send an email to developer@mobilepay.dk informing about completed steps and we will verify these.
+Please send an email to developer@vippsmobilepay.com informing about completed steps and we will verify these.

 ## Going from Sandbox to Production